-(3) Declared Disaster Area. (§2306.6710(b)(1)) An Application may receive ten (10) points if at the time of Application submission or at any time within the two-year period preceding the date of submission, the Development Site is located in an area declared to be a disaster area under the Texas Government Code, §418.014.
+(3) Declared Disaster Area. (§2306.6710(b)(1)(H)) An Application may receive ten (10) points if at the time of Application submission or at any time within the two-year period preceding the date of submission, the Development Site is located in an area declared to be a disaster area under the Texas Government Code, §418.014.

-(4) Quantifiable Community Participation. (§2306.6710(b)(1)(B); §2306.6725(a)(2)) An Application may qualify for up to nine (9) points for written statements from a Neighborhood Organization.
+(4) Quantifiable Community Participation. (§2306.6710(b)(1)(B]); §2306.6725(a)(2)) An Application may qualify for up to nine (9) points for written statements from a Neighborhood Organization.
 In order for the statement to qualify for review, the Neighborhood Organization must have been in existence prior to the Pre-Application Final Delivery Date, and its boundaries must contain the Development Site.
 In addition, the Neighborhood Organization must be on record with the state (includes the Department) or county in which the Development Site is located.
-Neighborhood Organizations may request to be on record with the Department for the current Application Round with the Department by submitting documentation (such as evidence of board meetings, bylaws, etc.) by 30 days prior to the Full Application Delivery Date.
-The written statement must meet the requirements in subparagraph (A) of this paragraph.
+Neighborhood Organizations may request to be on record with the Department for the current Application Round with the Department by submitting documentation (such as evidence of board meetings, bylaws, etc.) bynot later than 30 days prior to the Full Application Delivery Date.
+Once a letter is submitted to the Department it may not be changed or withdrawn.
+The written statement must meet all of the requirements in subparagraph (A) of this paragraph.